-Now under the leadership of new board member Leah Crowley, wife of R. J. Reynolds’ head football coach Pat Crowley and an active member of Home Field Advantage, the Building & Grounds Committee once again brought the accelerated demolition of Wiley gym forward for consideration.
+Now under the leadership of new board member Leah Crowley, wife of Reynolds head football coach Pat Crowley and an active member of Home Field Advantage, the Building & Grounds Committee once again brought the accelerated demolition of Wiley gym forward for consideration.
 This time members decided on a 4-1 vote to move up the timeline of the project.

 The benefits of the acceleration, even with regard to the stadium project, were not made clear during the committee meeting.
 Although many valid questions and cautions were raised about the impact of the decision on Wiley students, discussion was suppressed during review, a fact that caused alarm among staff and more experienced members of the school board.

 Some board members raised the issue of the apparent conflict of interest of Leah Crowley on this matter, and others questioned the intent behind the move.
 Crowley refused to acknowledge any conflict of interest.
-However, during subsequent discussion, Crowley said the vote was justified because “the stadium is shovel ready.”
+However, during subsequent discussion, Crowley said the vote was justified because there was a shovel-ready project planned for the site beside Wiley.
+When pressed by other board members to clarify, Crowley confirmed it was Home Field Advantage’s stadium project.
 She later told a reporter that the change is not because of the stadium but to benefit Wiley.

 Details have been compiled for review by the full board in its meeting on Tuesday, February 12.
 The board will review three options for accelerating the Wiley gym and RJR stadium construction, compared with the original bond schedule.
 You can review the full WS/FCS powerpoint of the options at this link: 02-12-2019 BOE Wiley Gym Project Options.